 Breakfast

-3. Blend greek yogurt, almond milk, and some frozen fruit into a filling breakfast smoothie.
+3. Blend Greek yogurt, almond milk, and some frozen fruit for a filling breakfast smoothie.

-4. Add tomatoes, peppers, zucchini or mushrooms to a frittata.
+4. Add tomatoes, onions, spinach, and mushrooms to a frittata.
 Bake it on the weekend and reheat slices for a quick breakfast all week long.

 Lunch

-5. Go beyond greens!
-Enjoy a hearty salad that features cooked root vegetables, such as this Bountiful Harvest Vegetable Salad.
+5. Enjoy a hearty salad that features cooked root vegetables, such as this Bountiful Harvest Vegetable Salad.

-6. Thinly shave raw vegetables, and then toss with dressing and a little bit of flavorful cheese for a fresh side salad.
+6. Thinly shave raw vegetables and toss with dressing and a little bit of flavorful cheese for a fresh side salad.

-7. Have a sweet salad.
+7. Have a sweet & savory salad.
 Berries or citrus can play a starring role as an ingredient in salads and salad dressings.

 Dinner

-10. Don’t forget about fruit!
-It can add a new twist to protein entrées, such as Apricot Glazed Chicken.
+10. Add a fruity twist to protein entrées, such as this Apricot Glazed Chicken.

 11. Sauté a blend of your favorite vegetables with olive oil and garlic for a side dish that’s ready in minutes.